CFD Day Trading

 A limit order will instruct your platform to close a trade at a price that is better than the current market level.

 If you opt for a trading bot they will use pre-programmed instructions like these to enter and exit trades in line with your CFD trading plan.
-These are good for closing trades near resistance levels, without having to constantly monitor all positions.
+These can be good for closing trades near resistance levels, without having to constantly monitor all positions.

 Once you have placed your trade and stop or loss limits, the trade will shift along with the market price.
 You can view the market price in real time and you can add or close new trades.